November 7, 2014 – January 11, 2015

 America's largest house, Biltmore House on the magnificent Biltmore Estate, is even more magical than usual throughout the holidays, giving new meaning to the lyrics, Deck the halls with boughs of holly.
 Continuing the traditions that began when George W. Vanderbilt first welcomed his friends and family to Biltmore on Christmas Eve 1895, the estate features dozens of Christmas trees, miles of ribbon, garland and lights.

-The 2013 displays are inspired by nature, featuring forest, birds and other woodsy elements in the decorations and designs.
+The 2014 displays are inspired by the theme A Vanderbilt Christmas Celebration, featuring opulent décor reminiscent of the Gilded Age with elements that recall George Vanderbilt's legacy.
 To add to the sparkle on scheduled days, holiday music performed by ensembles fills the halls with seasonal cheer and festive holiday demonstrations are offered throughout the season.

 Daytime guests may enjoy special complimentary seminars and activities on select days throughout the estate, including decorating ideas, complimentary wine tastings at the Winery, pictures with St. Nick and more.

 November 7, 2014 - January 3, 2015